andrewjrvs/authorizenet-starter/README.md

 If you want to see your transaction on authorize.net transaction log `Transaction search > Unsettled Transactions` you will need to enable 'live' mode `Account > Settings > Test Mode`

 To test a failed transactions you must enable live move.

+## SUPER IMPORTANT NOTE

+don't be like me, and publish your private / transaction key!!!